 Other Financing Programs

-In addition to Baltimore County financing programs, our partner organizations also offer options for financing.
+In addition to Baltimore County's programs, our partner organizations also offer options for financing.
+Maryland's Financial Incentives for Businesses list can be filtered to match your specific business needs.

 MIDFA encourages private sector investments with insurance, and the issuance of tax-exempt and taxable revenue bonds.
 Insurance reduces the lender's credit risk.
 All projects must be in a Priority Funding Area.
 While the transaction size is generally not limited, the credit enhancement is subject to the applicable program limits.